A fractional Hadamard formula and applications: Introduction

+associated with the first Dirichlet eigenvalue of the fractional Laplacian, respectively.
+In these cases, the minimization problem for $\l_{s,p}(\O)$ in \eqref{eq:def-lambda-sp} possesses a unique positive minimizer.
+Indeed, it is a well-known consequence of the fractional maximum principle that \eqref{eq:1.1-ft} admits a unique solution, and that \eqref{eq:1.1-ev} has a unique positive eigenfunction with $\|u\|_{L^2(\Omega)}=1$.
+Incidentally, the uniqueness of positive minimizers extends to the full range $1 \le p \le 2$, as we shall show in Lemma~\ref{uniqueness-extended} in the appendix of this paper.

-where $\Ds$ stands for the fractional Laplacian.
-Recall that for smooth functions $\vp\in C^{1,1}_c(\R^N)$, the fractional Laplacian is given by \be \Ds\vp(x)=b_{N,s}PV \int_{\R^N} \frac{\vp(x)-\vp(y)}{|x-y|^{N+2s}}\, dy=\frac{b_{N,s}}{2}\int_{\R^N}\frac{2\vp (x)-\vp(x+y)-\vp(x-y)}{|y|^{N+2s}}\, dy. \ee Of particular interest are the cases $p=1$ and $p=2$ which correspond to the fractional torsion rigidity problem and the first Dirichlet fractional eigenvalue problem, respectively.
-In these cases $ \l_{s,p}(\O)$ possesses a unique positive minimizer. \\ Our goal in this paper is to derive a formula for a one-sided shape derivative of $\O\mapsto \l_{s,p}(\O)$.
-More precisely, we consider a family of deformation $\Phi_\eps$, $\eps \in (-1,1)$ with the following properties: \be \ee We note that \eqref{eq:def-diffeom} implies that $\Phi_\e:\R^N\to \R^N$ is a global diffeomorphism if $|\e|$ is small enough.
-From the variational characterization of $ \l_{s,p}(\O)$ it is not difficult to see that the map $\e\mapsto \l_{s,p}(\Phi(\e,\O))$ is continuous.
-However, since $\l_{s,p}(\O)$ may not have a unique positive minimizer, one cannot expect this map to be differentiable.
-We therefore rely on determining the right derivative of $\e\mapsto \l_{s,p}(\Phi(\e,\O))$ from which we derive differentiability whenever $ \l_{s,p}(\O)$ admits a unique positive minimizer, thereby extending the classical Hadamard shape derivative formula for the first Dirichlet eigenvalue.
+Our first goal in this paper is to analyze the dependence of the best constants on the underlying domain $\Omega$.
+For this we shall derive a formula for a one-sided shape derivative of the map $\O\mapsto \l_{s,p}(\O)$.
+We assume from now on that $\Omega \subset \R^N$ is a bounded open set of class $C^{1,1}$, and we consider a family of deformations $\{\Phi_\eps\}_{\eps \in (-1,1)}$ with the following properties: \be \ee {\cred We note that \eqref{eq:def-diffeom} implies that $\Phi_\e:\R^N\to \R^N$ is a global diffeomorphism if $|\e|$ is small enough, see e.g. \cite[Chapter 4.1]{delfour-zolesio}.
+To clarify, we stress that we only need the $C^2$-dependence of $\Phi_\eps$ on $\eps$ with respect to Lipschitz-norms, while $\Phi_\eps$ is assumed to be a $C^{1,1}$-function for $\eps \in (-1,1)$ to guarantee $C^{1,1}$-regularity of the perturbed domains $\Phi_\e(\O)$.}

+From the variational characterization of $ \l_{s,p}(\O)$ it is not difficult to see that the map $\e\mapsto \l_{s,p}(\Phi_\e(\O))$ is continuous.
+However, since $\l_{s,p}(\O)$ may not have a unique positive minimizer, we cannot expect this map to be differentiable.
+We therefore rely on determining the right derivative of $\e\mapsto \l_{s,p}(\Phi_\e(\O))$ from which we derive differentiability whenever $ \l_{s,p}(\O)$ admits a unique positive minimizer, thereby extending the classical Hadamard shape derivative formula for the first Dirichlet eigenvalue of the Laplacian $-\Delta$.